WELCOME TO SPECIAL EDUCATION SERVICES

 In the fall of 2016, this group transitioned into the Marysville Special Education Parent Advisory Council.

-The group exists to supports parents, students, and the district in improving lives --and to make the potential of ever person (with disability or not) a reality.
+The group exists to support parents, students, and the district in improving lives --and to make the potential of ever person (with disability or not) a reality.

 Would you like to contribute to the council or help plan something for our students?
 Please contact the district special education office for details on parent leaders who can help.
 In addition, the work of the Leah's Dream Foundation has become a leading local voice for those in the community with disabilities.
 They can be contacted directly for information both on their efforts inside and outside of our schools.